Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Sample construction

 All the types mentioned above were initially identified through visual inspection without supplementary validation via non-parametric LOSVD analysis (Sec.~\ref{sec:np_losvd}).
 Therefore, this preliminary classification may not be perfect and minor variations in types may be present.
 In total, we identified 588 unique galaxies exhibiting some form of kinematical misalignment, including some galaxies that could fit in multiple categories.
 We omitted clear cases of violent ongoing mergers involving decoupled stellar and gaseous subsystems in an unrelaxed state.
 While these systems could be studied with our methods \citep{MazzilliCiraulo2021A&A...653A..47M}, they are beyond the scope of this work.

 Our primary goal during the inspection was to identify galaxies with stellar CR.
-Therefore, we focused on the 2$\sigma$/$\sigma$-elongated, Srot, and CR-GS galaxies.
-However, due to the limited field of view of MaNGA observations, occasionally poor signal-to-noise ratio (SNR), an effective spatial resolution of $\approx$2.5~arcsec, for some cases we are uncertain of the presence of kinematic features (indicated by ``?'' in the feature type).
-The 66 galaxies where this was true are considered \textit{probable} CR galaxies, with the other 49 in the galaxy types mentioned above being \textit{reliable} CR galaxies.
+Therefore, we focused on the galaxies exhibiting 2$\sigma$/$\sigma$-elongated, Srot, and CR-GS (a subsample of 294 unique galaxies).
+Among these, only 115 galaxies exhibited prominent kinematic signatures in their kinematic maps indicative of stellar CR components.
+This subset constitutes the initial and primary sample for further analysis.
+However, clear identification of stellar CR was not always possible due to observational limitations such as the limited field of view of MaNGA observations, occasionally poor signal-to-noise ratio (SNR), effective spatial resolution of $\approx$2.5~arcsec, and additional complications from projection effects, dust lanes, or overlapping galactic components.
+In such cases, where the kinematic features were obscured, we flagged the corresponding feature types with a ``?'' and classified these galaxies as probable.
+Based on this visual classification, the initial sample of 115 galaxies was divided into two categories: the 49 galaxies with strong and unambiguous kinematic signatures of stellar CR were classified as \textit{reliable}, while the remaining 66 galaxies with less certain features were considered as \textit{probable} CR galaxies.
 During the inspection process, we extensively used our web-based interactive service for the visualization of MaNGA data (\url{https://manga.voxastro.org}\footnote{\url{https://manga.voxastro.org} is our first prototype service for the visualization of IFU data. \url{https://ifu.voxastro.org} \citep{Katkov2024ASPC..535..239K} is the next generation of the service in the early stage of development which includes data from other spectroscopic surveys (SAMI, Califa, Atlas3D).}).